 Stand on mowers are the new big “thing” in the lawn care industry.
 I’m sure you have seen plenty of them around your area.
 There are several reasons why people are beginning to switch to these mowers.
-In this article, I will discuss the benefits of a stand on mower, who a stander is for, and the best stand on mowers in 2019.
+In this article, I will discuss the benefits of a stand on mower, who a stander is for, and the best stand on mowers in 2021.

 Why Stand On Mowers?

 One word.
 Productivity.
 Stand on mowers allow you or your crews to be more productive and cut more grass in less time.
-They are quicker than zero turns and easy to maneuver around obstacle.
+They are quicker than zero turns and easy to maneuver around the obstacle.

 This has been a known problem and complaint of many zero turns.
 Turning too quickly or sharp can cause damage to the grass.
 This is much less likely on a stand on.

 Another benefit that may appeal to larger crews is the ability to fit more on a trailer.
 You can easily fit three stand on mowers on a trailer that usually holds two zero turns.

 Stand ons are also great for residential applications because getting on/off the mower in between yards is much faster.
 This may not seem like a huge deal but even 30 seconds per yard, when doing 30 yards a day is 15 minutes.
 15 minutes a day for a week is over an hour.
 You get my point… even small amounts of time add up and lose money.